YannickRobin/easy-gradle-plugin/README.md

     }
     ```
     ```
-- Create file `gradle.properties` in `easy-sample-repo` directory with following content
+- Create file `gradle.properties` in `easy-repo-local` directory with following content
     ```properties
     # Base package for your easy extension
     sap.commerce.easy.extension.base.package=com.mycompany.commerce.easy.extension

     # The value of code attribute of the easy repository configured in your SAP Commerce Cloud instance
-    sap.commerce.easy.repository.code=easy-sample-repo
+    sap.commerce.easy.repository.code=easy-repo-local
     ```
 ## Generate an Easy Extension
-In this example, we will generate an easy extension `helloworld` in local repository `easy-sample-repo`:
+In this example, we will generate an easy extension `helloworld` in local repository `easy-repo-local`:
 - Run the command `./gradlew easy-ext-gen`

 ```